LajosPolya/aws-cdk-templates/deploy-vpc-to-vpc-transit-gateway/README.md

 ## Testing EC2 Instance Connectivity

-The EC2 instance within VPC A has a public IP which will be used to make requests to the HTTP servers.
+The EC2 instance within VPC A has a Public IP which will be used to make requests to the HTTP servers.
 The EC2 instance within VPC B only has a Private IP.
 The IPs are exported by the CDK and therefore printed to the CLI when the EC2 instances are deployed.

 ### Test 1: Accessibility from public internet